Applications are closed. The most recent course guidelines are available below for reference.

 - be an Indigenous person who is a North American Indian or a member of a First Nation, Métis or Inuit.
 North American Indians or members of a First Nation include status, treaty or registered Indians, as well as non-status and non-registered Indians;

 - demonstrate you are a strong producer and director team.
 Your project will be ineligible if any of the team members identified on the application form withdraws at any point after selection;

 - ensure you have full access to your subject or subjects with a written document granting you life rights to their story;

 - maintain creative and financial control over the project as well as technical ownership.
 This includes ownership of, or option on, all underlying rights (if any).
 NSI reserves the right to disqualify any team that does not fully own the rights in and to the project (except for such approvals as are customary in the industry from distributors, financiers, investors, etc.);

-- be a Canadian citizen or landed immigrant over the age of 18;
+- be a Canadian citizen or landed immigrant aged 18 or over;

 - not be a participant in any other training course that would conflict with your ability to commit to the NSI IndigiDocs course;

 - not currently be enrolled in any full-time school or university program;

 - have production or craft experience, or business affairs/legal experience, or marketing/distribution experience, or some combination of these;

 - demonstrate technical competence and storytelling ability with past works (notwithstanding budgetary constraints).